All Episodes

 Keep in mind, guys, the state's doing everything.

-So they're not gonna mind, you know, dropping a case like this a lot of the times.
+So they're not going to mind, you know, dropping a case like this a lot of the times.

-But since this case has such big news, um, you know, they're probably fighting for it, to be honest with you guys.
+But since this case got such big news, you know, they're probably fighting for it, to be honest with you guys.

 I think it's a fair argument.

-It's it's New York, but it's federal and New York State for the same act and for the same crime of murder.
+It's New York, but it's federal and New York state for the same act and for the same crime of murder.

-Um I think that double jeopardy was created for the exact reason, meaning the idea that you can't be prosecuted twice for the same thing uh and be punished twice for the same thing was created for kind of this purpose.
+I think that Double Jeopardy was created for the exact reason, meaning the idea that you can't be prosecuted twice for the same thing and be punished twice for the same thing was created for kind of this purpose.

 Just do it right.